Terri Goss Kinzy: Awards and memberships

 he has also chaired the membership and public affairs advisory committees of the American Society for Biochemistry and Molecular Biology (ASBMB).

 She has also served as a member of the Association for Public and Land-Grant Universities Council on Research Executive Committee.
 In 2003, she was named a Fellow in the prestigious Hedwig van Ameringen Executive Leadership in Academic Medicine Program.

 In addition, Kinzy was selected for the University Master Educator Guild in 2001.

 Further, she has also received the New Jersey Association for Biomedical Research Outstanding Mentor Award and the R. Walter Schlesinger Basic Science Mentoring Award.
-In a 2022 interview, Kinzy stated that honors like the Schlesinger award are the most meaningful to her, since they recognize her commitment to mentoring.

 In 2004, Kinzy was named the Woman of the Year in Medicine for Somerset County, N.J., and was a Crain’s Detroit Notable Woman in STEM (Science, Technology, Engineering, and Mathematics) in 2019.

-Management style

-Kinzy was described by Crain’s Detroit as “energetic, collaborative, and optimistic.”
-In 2019, the provost and vice president for academic affairs at Western Michigan stated that “Dr. Kinzy recognizes and appreciates scholarship in all its forms.”
-That same year, the director of public affairs for the ASBMB said Kinzy “is dedicated to informing our public leaders about the importance of research and the training of the next generation of scientists.”

-Peers have lauded Kinzy for her communication skills, fundraising ability, and state and national advocacy of STEM and higher education.
-She has also won praise for her commitment to equity, diversity, and inclusion.

-Known for her vision and forward-thinking, Kinzy has said that “I do not like to look at where things are as much as looking to the future and contemplating where they could be.”

-Kinzy is widely respected for her dedication to student achievement.
-In September 2021, she said that “you can be just as excited about students winning an award for their scholarship and a faculty member recognized as your own success.”

 Personal life

 Kinzy graduated from Louisville High School in Ohio in 1980.
 She was born across the street from the Pro Football Hall of Fame.
 Her father was a used-car salesman, while her mother, a vocational school graduate, worked as a bookkeeper.
 Kinzy was a first-generation college student.

 Kinzy’s husband, Scott, is a chemist.
 The couple met during their undergraduate days at the University of Akron.

-Personal interests for Kinzy include birding and reading science fiction.